Meteonorm is a unique combination of reliable data sources and sophisticated calculation tools.

 The shortest-term forecast CloudMove is based on a novel forecast concept.
 With the help of wind fields from weather models the currently measured cloudiness is propagated to the future to forecast the radiation.

-CloudMove is updated every 15 minutes and delivers 15-minute values for the next 6 hours.
+CloudMove is updated every 15 minutes and delivers 15-minute values for the next 6 hours for any site.
 The precision (rel.
 RMSE) averages to about 20% (RMSE of satellite data) for the first forecast steps and goes towards the precision of a standard forecast within the forecast time domain of 6 hours.

-The SolarForecast is based on the global weather forecasting model GFS4 (Global Forecast System).
-The output of the GFS forecast model is then statistically optimised using measurement data from weather stations.
+The SolarForecast is based on a multi model mix of the global weather forecasting models IFS (ECMWF) and GFS.
+The output is then statistically optimised using measurement data from weather stations.
 This system allows for the production of an irradiation forecast with high accuracy specifically for your site.